Causes of Calf Pain and When to Worry

 • Elevation of the affected limb

 Don’t apply heat or massage the area initially.
-Don’t walk or strain the muscle.
+Also, don’t walk or strain the muscle.
 If the pain or loss of mobility is severe, have the injury checked by a healthcare provider.

 Stretching and Physical Therapy